jrp244/byu-cs324/hw-sockets/README.md

  - Modify `client.c`:
    - Make the socket use TCP instead of UDP.
-   - Add a 30-second sleep immediately after the call to `connect()`.
+   - Add a 30-second `sleep()` immediately before the `for` loop in which the messages are sent to the server.
-   - Uncomment the read/print code that you commented out in Part 2.
+   - Uncomment the read/print code that you commented out in Part 1.

  - Modify `server.c`:
    - Make the server socket use TCP instead of UDP.